ditekunov/ProjectEuler-asymptotics/README.md

 ## projectEuler-research
 Repository, that contains realizations of "Project Euler" problems solutions with asymptotic analysis.

-Implemented in Python, Scala and Haskell.
+Implemented in Python, Scala, Haskell and R.

 Full analysis is presented in Jupiter Notebook markdowns.